JW-abc123/Datathon-TM-210-/README.md

 : baseline classifier to show all model that are trained without fine tuning

-: xgb_opt.json for optimized model only
+: xgb_opt.json for optimized model only(trained model)

 : data_training.py for code that are used to train the model